Are you looking for a rock climbing trip this summer?

 With a mission to invest in the growth of rock climbing for the next generation of climbers in Kenya, Climbing Life Kenya is actively creating building systems to create an environment where rock climbers in Kenya thrive and young leaders are inspired to reinvest in the community to create a supportive self-sustaining sport for the next generations.
 Their interventions focus on increasing visibility, building awareness, and creating rock climbing and training opportunities with the local Kenyan in mind.

 Thanks for reading!
-The article is still ongoing - we'll update it in the upcoming weeks, working closely with local climbers and managers of the Kenian climbing community, Liz Ndindi and Nyamzy Giati.
-This collaboration is part of Mapo Tapo's column "Trust the Locals," designed in collaboration with local climbers and climbing developers worldwide.
+This article is part of Mapo Tapo's column "Trust the Locals," designed in collaboration with local climbers and climbing developers worldwide.
 We aim to inspire people to discover new climbing destinations through responsible tourism.

 Karibu Kenya.